 Kaka på Kaka

 To fika in Sweden is to socialize with coffee and pastry.
-Our newly founded fika love hit a new level at Kaka på Kapa, the adorable female-owned cafe that literally translates to Cookie on Cookie.
+After falling in love with the fika concept in Stockholm, our newly founded fika love hit a new level at Kaka på Kapa, the adorable female-owned cafe that literally translates to Cookie on Cookie.
 We savored locally brewed coffee in antique china cups along with treats like coconut torte, chess cake and raspberry cookies with homemade jam.

 Kaka på Kaka is located at Tegnérgatan 25A, 216 14 Limhamn, Sweden.